Vishnurams97/Alarm-sound-Recognition-with-CNN/README.md

 This project uses two strategies namely Supervised Learning and Peak detection.

-1)The "Datasets" folder contains,
+1)The <code>Datasets</code> folder contains,

 	Notebook file
 	- defining Model structure, Training and Testing the model.
 	- Testing the model with realtime audio input.

-	All audio samples.
+	All audio samples in wav format. containing,
-   	containing,
 	- Beep and Alarm audio samples denoted by 'd' as sample name.
 	- Normal audio samples denoted by 'n' as sample name.

 	Keras models saved after training as .h5 files.